0o0ethicalhacker0o0/SDLC-Repo/README.md

 # Project Purpose
 This project demonstrates an AI-powered DevSecOps agent that connects to GitHub via an MCP-based integration, continuously analyzes security signals from GitHub Advanced Security, and surfaces identity-aware, governance-first recommendations without requiring over‑privileged access.

+TD;LR
+Built: Read-only AI security triage agent (Azure AI Foundry + GitHub Advanced Security/CodeQL)

+Does: Summarizes + prioritizes CodeQL alerts and produces remediation guidance

+Why: Reduces alert fatigue and standardizes security review outputs

 Problem This Agent Solves
 Modern engineering teams are drowning in security noise:

-Alert fatigue from GitHub Advanced Security (SAST, code scanning, secret scanning).
+-Alert fatigue from GitHub Advanced Security (SAST, code scanning, secret scanning).

-Untriaged Dependabot alerts piling up across repos.
+-Untriaged Dependabot alerts piling up across repos.

-SAST and security reports that no one reads or understands in context.
+-SAST and security reports that no one reads or understands in context.

-Inconsistent or ad‑hoc security reviews across repositories and teams.
+-Inconsistent or ad‑hoc security reviews across repositories and teams.

-Risky patterns going unnoticed because no one has an end‑to‑end view of SDLC security posture.
+-Risky patterns going unnoticed because no one has an end‑to‑end view of SDLC security posture.

-This agent does not replace your existing tools.
-Instead, it orchestrates intelligence across them in a controlled, auditable, and least‑privilege way.
+*This agent does not replace your existing tools.
+Instead, it orchestrates intelligence across them in a controlled, auditable, and least‑privilege way.*

-What This Agent Does
 At a high level, the AI Security Architect Agent:

-Connects to GitHub through a constrained MCP connector configured for read‑only, least‑privilege access.
+-Connects to GitHub through a constrained MCP connector configured for read‑only, least‑privilege access.

-Ingests and correlates GitHub Advanced Security signals such as:
+-Ingests and correlates GitHub Advanced Security signals such as:

-Code scanning alerts (SAST).
+-Code scanning alerts (SAST).

-Secret scanning findings.
+-Secret scanning findings.

-Dependabot alerts and vulnerable dependencies.
+-Dependabot alerts and vulnerable dependencies.

-Continuously assesses SDLC security posture across one or more repositories.
+-Continuously assesses SDLC security posture across one or more repositories.

-Prioritizes and triages issues based on business impact, exploitability, and blast radius.
+-Prioritizes and triages issues based on business impact, exploitability, and blast radius.
+-Can also be trained to use a knowledge base specific to an organizations regulatory framework and compliance standards.

 Generates actionable remediation guidance tailored to:

-Specific repos, services, or teams.
+-Specific repos, services, or teams.

-Frameworks and languages used in the codebase.
+-Frameworks and languages used in the codebase.

-Produces human-friendly summaries suitable for:
+-Produces human-friendly summaries suitable for:

-Pull request reviews.
+-Pull request reviews.

-Weekly security standups.
+-Weekly security standups.

-Executive or governance reporting.
+-Executive or governance reporting.

 Zero-Trust and Governance-First Design
 This project is intentionally designed to showcase identity-aware, governance-first AI integration patterns: